Posted by Dr. Armen Nikogosian on Feb 15, 2019 11:24:30 AM

 This means that though people are eager to improve their metabolic health, many of them will have an uphill battle.
 Your challenge is creating a metabolic health plan for your patients that works for different individuals and their specific needs.
 This post outlines the steps a functional medical practitioner can take to develop holistic metabolic health plans for individuals.

-Some people are looking for the anti-aging benefits that come with better metabolic health, while others are trying to lower their risk for heart disease, strokes, or diabetes.
+Some people are looking for the healthy aging benefits that come with better metabolic health, while others are trying to lower their risk for certain conditions.
 It doesn’t matter what the patient’s motivation is; out with the bad and in with the good is a simple concept and should be the starting point.

 The beginning of a working metabolic plan is to make sure that the patient is getting plenty of the ‘good stuff’ and less of the ‘bad stuff.’
 You can get a pretty good idea of whether the patient has unmet nutritional needs with a thorough history, physical examination and food diary.
 You’ll also need to perform some testing to fully determine the patient’s levels.